Yoga: Bhakti movement

+Tantra

-TantraTantra is a range of esoteric traditions which had begun to arise in India by the 5th century CE.
+Tantra is a range of esoteric traditions which had begun to arise in India by the 5th century CE.
 Its use suggests that the word tantra in the Rigveda means "technique".
 George Samuel wrote that tantra is a contested term, but may be considered a school whose practices appeared in nearly-complete form in Buddhist and Hindu texts by about the 10th century CE.
 Tantric yoga developed complex visualizations, which included meditation on the body as a microcosm of the cosmos.
 It included mantras, breath control, and body manipulation (including its nadis and chakras.
 Teachings about chakras and Kundalini became central to later forms of Indian yoga.

 Tantric concepts influenced Hindu, Bon, Buddhist, and Jain traditions.
 Elements of Tantric rituals were adopted by, and influenced, state functions in medieval Buddhist and Hindu kingdoms in East and Southeast Asia.
 By the turn of the first millennium, hatha yoga emerged from tantra.

 Vajrayana and Tibetan Buddhism

 Vajrayana is also known as Tantric Buddhism and Tantrayāna.
 Its texts began to be compiled during the seventh century CE, and Tibetan translations were completed the following century.
 These tantra texts were the main source of Buddhist knowledge imported into Tibet, and were later translated into Chinese and other Asian languages.
 The Buddhist text Hevajra Tantra and caryāgiti introduced hierarchies of chakras.
-Yoga is a significant practice in Tantric Buddhism.Chogyam Trungpa (2001) The Lion's Roar: An Introduction to Tantra.
-Shambhala.
+Yoga is a significant practice in Tantric Buddhism.

 Tantra yoga practices include postures and breathing exercises.
 The Nyingma school practices yantra yoga, a discipline which includes breath work, meditation and other exercises.
 Nyingma meditation is divided into stages, such as Kriya Yoga, Upa yoga, Yoga yana, mahā yoga, Anu yoga and atiyoga.
 The Sarma traditions also include Kriya, Upa (called "Charya"), and yoga, with anuttara yoga replacing mahayoga and atiyoga.